aciccarello/ciccarello.me/reviews/san-diego/oceanside/sunset-market.md

 This is a refreshing ice cream treat.
 They essentially blend some fresh fruit into soft serve ice cream.
 It was tasty and somewhat unique but I'd prefer some of the other options.

+## Parking

+After 6, parking becomes more limited but there are a few options.

+- Free parking structure on Seagaze Drive
+- Free parking structure behind the library off of Civic Center Drive
+- Free street parking on the side streets near Sportfisher Drive
+- Paid parking lots off of Myers St
+- Paid parking structure at Cleveland St and Pier View Way
+- Do NOT use the transit center parking (other than the parking structure)